dappforce/subsocial-docs/docs/develop/sdk/roles/CreateRoles.md

 Understanding the parameters of the createRole method:

 - Space Id: The exact space for which this role will be created & applied
-- Time to Live: The expiration time in terms of block number until which the role is applicable
+- Time to Live: The number of blocks until the role expires and ceases to exist
 - Content: Represents any data you want to associate with the role, like a description or other information.
 It can have the type None, Other or IPFS.
 Here's an example of IPFS:
   ```ts
     const aboutRoleCID = ''